Home to the most spectacular and green links in the world.

 It features emblematic designs by Old Tom Morris, eminences such as Alister Mackenzie, and modern golf design signatures such as Nicklaus, Norman or Faldo.
-Great major golf pros like Padraig Harrington, Graeme McDowell, Darren Clarke and Rory McIlroy are Irish.
+Great major golf pros like Padraig Harrington, Graeme McDowell, Darren Clarke, Rory McIlroy and Shane Lowry are Irish.

 Ireland offers so many great golfing options that you are going to have a hard time deciding where not to play.

 - Considered the best golf course in the world outside the US, and the #1 within the UK territory.
 Designed by Old Tom Morris, Harry Vardon and Harry Colt.
 The two 18-hole links courses are amazingly scenic, but be prepared to play in permanent windy conditions.